 I'm meant to just cast it and make it work?
 His gut tangled itself into a ball.
 What if I can't?

 Harry let the sand drain through his fingers and tugged his wand out of his back pocket.
 'Are you allowed to leave me in the sun?'
 He paused.
 'Am I even allowed to cast magic?'

-Fleur lifted her hat a few centimetres off her face and cracked open one blue eye.
+Fleur lifted her hat a few centimetres off her face and opened one blue eye.
 'Crete is well beyond the jurisdiction of the British Ministry… or anyone who's going to question my tutoring methods.'
 She dropped the hat back over her face and dangled her legs over the arm, wriggling her bare toes.

 'Right.'
 Harry waved his wand around.
 'Aguamenti?'

 A warm sea breeze rippled past him, throwing eddies of sand up around his legs.
 The heat soaked into his jeans and sweat began to trickle down his back.

 'Aguamenti.'
 He waggled his wand around.

 'Any luck?'
 Fleur's muffled question drifted from beneath the trembling blue bow.